gear/gfnn/README.md

 ## Acknowledgement
 This reposipory is built upon SGC, FastGCN, and GCN.
-I would like to say thanks to the authors of these repository for making their code available.
+I would like to say thanks to the authors of these repositories for making their code available.